-- As an Administrator, you can access the NextOS portal by clicking HERE.
+- As an Administrator, you can access NextOS by clicking HERE.

 - Hover-over Advanced Routing at the top of the screen and select Auto Attendants (Figure 1-1).

 Figure 1-1: Auto Attendants

 - On the Manage Auto Attendants screen, click the drop-down menu to select the location to which the Auto Attendant belongs (Figure 1-2).

 NOTE: Until a location is selected, no Auto Attendants will display.

 Figure 1-2: Manage Auto Attendants